A Prudent Framework for Understanding Risk-Awareness in Demand Response: Case Study

 We first use a two-stage illustration example with a two-point price distribution $\gamma,\pi$, with fixed expectation $-(1-w)\gamma + w\pi = \mathbb{E}[\lambda] \geq 0$, and $w\in[0,0.5], \pi>\gamma>0$, to show the performance of the prudent demand.
 We set the event to happen at the 2nd stage and analyze the 1st stage's state value and demand level.
 The objective function is:

 Taking the optimality conditions with regards to $p_1,p_{\mathrm{\gamma},2},p_{\mathrm{\pi},2}$ and take $\lambda_1= 0$ and $x_0=0$ inside,

-We set $\gamma = 1$, and $\pi$ starts from one and increases gradually while keeping $\mathbb{E}[\lambda] = 0$ to see the influence of price distribution.
-Fig. \ref{illu} shows the state value at the 1st stage, which is 0 when $\pi=1$ and the price distribution is symmetric.
-When $\pi$ increases, the price distribution becomes skewed, and a positive state value follows.
-We can also see the state value increases following $\pi$, showing the prudent demand prepared to respond to the risk ahead of time.
+We set $\gamma = 1$, and gradually increase $\pi$ starting from 1, while maintaining $\mathbb{E}[\lambda] = 0$ to observe the influence of the price distribution.
+Fig. \ref{illu} shows the state value at the 1st stage. \todo{When $\pi=1$, the price distribution is symmetric, resulting in a state value of zero.
+As $\pi$ increases, the price distribution becomes skewed, and the state value shifts positively.
+Moreover, the state value increases as $\pi$ grows, demonstrating prudent demand's skewness-aversion behavior.}